Take Fo' Records

 Take Fo' Records is an independent record label from New Orleans and the first to specialize in bounce music.
-The label is a subsidiary of Positive Black Talk, Inc., was founded in 1992 and operated by creative duo Earl J. Mackie and Henry F. Holden, until 2005.
+The label, a subsidiary of Positive Black Talk, Inc., was founded in 1992 and operated by creative duo Earl J. Mackie and Henry F. Holden until 2005.
+The label's distributor, Big Easy Distributing, went out of business in the late 1990s.

 Prior to creating the record label, the duo teamed up to produce a cable access television program called Positive Black Talk, aiming at positive African American leadership in the New Orleans community.
 The television show changed its name to PBT and was later hosted by Mackie's younger cousin, Anthony Mackie, who was a student at NOCCA at the time.
 "It was just a 15-year-old black dude acting a fool," Anthony says of the early endeavor.
 After holding a fundraising concert for the program, Earl Mackie and Holden became intrigued by the music industry, so they decided to put together a girl group called Da' Sha Ra'.
 The newly formed group appeared frequently on the television program.

 Take Fo's cornerstone was created one night while promoting the girl group at a high school dance at Walter L. Cohen High School, in the uptown section of New Orleans.
 Mackie and Holden met Eldon Delloyd Anderson and Jerome Temple, a.k.a.
 DJ Jubilee, who was the school's DJ at that time.
 Jubilee took the microphone to warm up the crowd and had the whole gym floor line dancing, as if they were on Soul Train.
 The duo were impressed, then took Anderson under their wings.
 Take Fo' continued to create and promote new and upcoming artists by sponsoring concerts throughout the southwest and Gulf Coast regions.
 Several of those concerts were hosted by Anthony Mackie.